Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-tools/features/2014-08-28-explain-query.md

 ### Explain Query's features

 * Xpath, JCR-SQL and JCR-SQL2 and (in v0.0.22) QueryBuilder map support
-* Option to execute the provided query and report the acutal query execution time
+* Option to execute the provided query and report the actual query execution time
 * Slow query detection; Explain query will warn you about potentially slow queries.
 * Reports the Oak indexed used to execute the query
 * Displays the actual Oak Query engine explanation
 * Provides click-to-load list of Slow and Popular queries